SuperTux: Development and release

+In January 2022, SuperTux was released on Steam as an Early Access game.

 Reception

 In 2007 Punto Informatico described the atmosphere of the game as pleasant and praised the free availability of the game.

 In 2008, SuperTux was used as a game for children by school district #73 in British Columbia, which had decided to transition to free and open-source software.

-Also in 2008, SuperTux was bundled in the Linux Caixa Mágica distribution, known for its inclusion in the Portuguese Magalhães computer.

-The game was ported to other platforms, including GP2X, Pocket PC, PSP, and Palm WebOS.
+The game was ported to other platforms, including Wii Homebrew, GP2X, Pocket PC, PSP, and Palm WebOS.
 The game was also scheduled to be included in the release of the EVO Smart Console as of April 2009.

-In May 2017 download portal Softpedia lists for the Linux version alone over 80,000 downloads, Softonic over 750,000 downloads for the Windows version.
-Between 2002 and May 2017 SuperTux aggregated also over 850,000 downloads via SourceForge.net.